-Step 3: In MS DOS Navigate to the Drive
+Step 3: In CMD Navigate to the Drive

 Head back to command prompt and type the drive letter and a colon.
 The drive that contains the folder that contains my files is drive G. So I type G colon.

 Then hit enter.
-This is how you navigate to drives in MSDOS.
+This is how you navigate to drives in CMD.
 Type in the drive letter, colon, and hit enter.

-Step 4: In MS DOS Navigate to the Folder
+Step 4: In CMD Navigate to the Folder

 Now that we are in the right drive, let’s navigate to the folder that contains the files.
 We’ll use the change directory command.

 So type CD, space, then right click with your mouse.
-Right clicking with your mouse pastes the folder path that we copied from the address bar.
+Right clicking with your mouse pastes the folder path that we copied from the address bar in Step 2.
 Press enter.
 And you have successfully navigate to the folder that contains your files.

 Let’s write this out:

-Once MSDOS is done, you’ll get an output of the merged files
+Once CMD is done merging the mp3 files, you’ll get an output of the merged files